josephcheel/42-So_long/README.md

 <br>
  <img align="right" width="150" src="https://github.com/josephcheel/readme/blob/main/resources/125_Success.png">

-### What is the the project about
+### What is the project about

- This project is about creating a 2D game, which you can interact with your keyboard!
-The task has two parts: the **mandatory** and the **bonus**.
-Each of these parts is compiled and execute separately.
-The bonus has the same features plus some extra.
+This project is focused on developing a 2D game that can be interacted with using your keyboard.
+The task is divided into two parts: the mandatory and the bonus.
+Each of these parts is compiled and executed separately.
+The bonus section includes the same features as the mandatory part, along with some additional enhancements.

 ## General Instrucctions
 * Makefile will compile your source files.
-Must have **'all'** and **'bonus'** rules for Mandatory and Bonus respectively.
-It must not relink.
+It must include 'all' and 'bonus' rules for the Mandatory and Bonus parts, respectively.
+It should not relink.
-* Must use MiniLibX
+* You are required to use MiniLibX for this project.
-* Program should compile as follows:
+* The program should be compiled using the following commands:

 ```shell
 > ./so_long map.ber